-- Any type of favorite food that can be spread such as peanut butter, jelly, or even marshmallow fluff
+Any type of favorite food that can be spread such as almond butter or jelly

-- Food items to create the face and decorate the matzoh (these can range from raisins to carrot sticks and more)
+Food items to create the face and decorate the matzoh (anything from raisins to most nuts)

-- Optional: Food items to create arms and legs (think pretzel sticks or long carrot slices)
+Optional: Food items to create arms and legs (think celery or long carrot slices)

 What You Do:

-- Ask him to spread a favorite food item across the matzoh (peanut butter, cream cheese, jelly, or other similar items work well).
+Ask him to spread a favorite food item across the matzoh (almond butter, cashew butter, jelly, or similar items work well).
 For safe spreading, have him use a spoon or spatula.
 This spread provides a "glue" for the facial feature decorations.

-- Encourage her to add items to make a face.
-Eyes can be made from grape halves, raisins, mini-marshmallows, banana slices, and more.
-Noses can be pretzel pieces, nuts, or any other choice made by your child.
-Try using a tomato or apple wedge/slice for a smiling mouth.
+Encourage her to add items to make a face.
+Eyes can be made from grape halves, raisins, banana slices, and more.
+Noses can be raisins or nuts (excluding peanuts if you're not consuming kitniynot items), or any other kosher choice made by your child.
+Try using a tomato or apple wedge for a smiling mouth.
 Make sure that the foods used are age appropriate for your child and do not pose a choking risk.

-- Add embellishments, such as eye glasses, a mustache, or eye brows with other food products.
-For an optional extra, he can use pretzel rods or carrot sticks for arms and legs.
+Add embellishments, such as eyeglasses, a mustache, or eyebrows with other food products.
+For an optional extra, he can use asparagus, cucumber or carrot sticks for arms and legs.